 Baby and juvenile sidewinders are smaller and tend to hunt lizards more than mammals.
 They bury their bodies in the sand like adult snakes, but with the tip of their black-banded tails exposed.
 While hiding under the sand, the juvenile sidewinder rattlesnake twitches the tip of its tail as a lure to tempt lizards to come closer.

 Sidewinder rattlesnakes typically only eat one prey item at a time.
 After killing an animal, they swallow it whole.
-For the next 5-10 days, the sidewinder will take cover and rest while it digests its meal.
+For the next five to 10 days, the sidewinder will take cover and rest while it digests its meal.

 Sidewinder rattlesnakes are dangerous pit vipers with very toxic venom.
 Although they do not actively attack humans, they will defend themselves by coiling up around their bodies, vibrating their rattles loudly in warning, and biting if necessary.
 Sidewinder rattlesnakes have smaller venom glands with less potent venom, so they are not as deadly as many other rattlesnake species.